-Give yourselves up absolutely to the will of God.
+Give up yourselves absolutely to the will of God.
 You know something of that will; not enough, far from all.
-But say absolutely to the Lord God: "By Your grace I desire to do Your will in everything, every moment of every day."
-Say: "Lord God, not a word upon my tongue but for Your glory.
-Not a movement of my temper but for Your glory.
-Not an affection of love or hate in my heart but for Your glory, and according to Your blessed will."
+But say absolutely to the Lord God: "By Thy grace I desire to do Thy will in everything, every moment of every day."
+Say: "Lord God, not a word upon my tongue but for Thy glory, not a movement of my temper but for Thy glory, not an affection of love or hate in my heart but for Thy glory, and according to Thy blessed will."